-COLLABORATIVE WRITING STUDIO

-Fall 2020 multiple sections / times vary

-EARN ONE (1) CREDIT HOUR

-Sign up for WRTG 2905

-Facilitated by an experienced graduate student and supervised by the Writing Center Director

-WHO CAN JOIN?
+WRITING STUDIO Fall 2021 Sections 001 - 003 EARN ONE (1) CREDIT HOUR Sign up for WRTG 2905 Facilitated by an experienced graduate student and supervised by the Writing Center Director WHO CAN JOIN?
+ALL students who want personalized small-setting support on their college writing assignments

-ALL students who want personalized small-setting support on their college writing assignments WHAT WILL I GET OUT OF IT?
+WHAT WILL I GET OUT OF IT?
 Become a more confident and skilled writer Collaborate with peers and learn to respond to each other's writing critically Develop meta-knowledge to help you become more engaged writers

-Writing in the Arts & Humanities FALL 2020 ONLINE Prepares students for professional and public careers in the Arts & Humanities by emphasizing reading & writing arguments & the kinds of writing needed in further study & executive positions.
+Writing in the Arts & Humanities FALL 2021 ONLINE Prepares students for professional and public careers in the Arts & Humanities by emphasizing reading & writing arguments & the kinds of writing needed in further study & executive positions.